Fanny Neuda

-Family
+Early life

 Fanny Neuda was born to the family of Rabbi Yehudah Schmiedl (1776–1855).
 Her maternal grandfather, Rabbi Moshe HaKohen Karpeles (1765–1837), and his wife, Titl (née Grünbaum) Karpeles, raised three sons and a daughter, Nechoma Karpeles, Fanny's mother.
 Nechoma married Rabbi Yehudah Schmiedl, Fanny's father.
 By the time Fanny was two years old, the family had moved to nearby Prostějov, home to her grandfather Moshe, a center of Talmudic study and the growing Jewish Enlightenment.
 It was there that Fanny's brother Adolf (1821–1913) was born.
 Like his father, grandfather, and uncles before him, Adolf became a rabbi, eventually assuming a prominent rabbinical post in Vienna.

 After marrying Rabbi Abraham Neuda sometime in the 1830s, the couple settled in Loštice, Abraham's hometown in eastern Moravia.
-They had three sons: Moritz (1842), Julius (1845), and Gotthold (1846).
 When Abraham's father, Aaron Neuda, the rabbi of Loštice, died in 1834, he got selected by the Jewish community of Loštice to succeed him.
 His election was opposed, however, by the chief rabbi of Moravia, Nehemiah Trebitsch.
 While Abraham eventually prevailed, he died in 1854, aged forty-two.
 Fanny remained in Loštice with her sons until 1857 when she moved to Brno.